The Ultimate Guide to Infrared Saunas and EMF

 What Is EMF?
+What Is EMF?

 He told me that the simplest way to conceive of EMF is to think of invisible energy pulses, and to picture them radiating out from any object that has an electric current flowing inside it.
 Televisions, computers, microwaves, you name it: if they use electricity, they all emit electromagnetic fields.